department-of-veterans-affairs/va.gov-team/products/identity/Products/Sign-In Service/auth_flows/cookie_oauth.md

 ### Postman Collection

-The VSP Identity team maintains a [Postman collection](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/teams/vsp/teams/Identity/Product%20Documentation/Sign%20In%20Service/sis_postman_v1.json) to enable developers to more easily test against SiS routes; this collection is configured to manage cookie integrations.
+The VSP Identity team maintains a [Postman collection](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/teams/vsp/teams/Identity/Product%20Documentation/Sign%20In%20Service/sis_postman_v1.json) to enable developers to more easily test against Sign in Service (SiS) routes; this collection is configured to manage cookie integrations.
 Documentation on how to use the SiS Postman collection can be found [here](../postman.md).

 ### Local `vets-api` & `vets-api-mockdata` Repositories